04 October, 2011

 R. Linda:

-"Is ya gonna lose yer job Da?"
-He asked me fork held in mid-air, eyes sad.
+"Is ya gonna lose yer job, Da?"
+He asked me, fork held in mid-air, eyes sad.

-"Uh, not that I know of," I said a little shocked, "What brings this up?"
+"Uh, not that I know of," I said, a little shocked.
+"What brings this up?"

 "I been hearin' on da telievisen dat everyone is gonna be jobless."

-"Well . . . if ya boff ever DO need a job I knows what we can do."
-He said brightly waving the fork around.
+"Well . . . if ya boff ever DO need a job, I knows what we can do."
+He said brightly, waving the fork around.

 Tonya was amused at this but was leaving the conversation to us.
-I dreaded asking what he had in mind, but I did ask and found meself with a possibility that I had never thought of or dreamed of.
+I dreaded asking what he had in mind, but I did ask and found meself with a possibility I had never thought of or dreamed of.
 How he came up with it I have no clue really, he said it was from a story the teacher read in school and gave him the idea after he questioned her (probably relentlessly - if I know me son) and in discussions on modern uses he put two and two together and came up with an ingenious plan for a five-year-old.

 "We could grow SNUFF!"
 His smile was the biggest I'd ever seen.
 Both Tonya and I stopped in mid-chew at this and even Guido threw in his two cents by saying the word, "Sniff!"
 Well, close enough and related.